-EDITOR NOTE: AllSportsTucson.com will run a feature this basketball season highlighting what happened 20 years ago on that particular day commemorating the 20th anniversary of the Arizona Wildcats’ national championship.
+EDITOR NOTE: AllSportsTucson.com is running a feature this basketball season highlighting what happened 25 years ago on that particular day commemorating the 25th anniversary of the Arizona Wildcats’ national championship.
 The next in the series is what occurred and what was written concerning the developments of Feb.
-13, 1997, when Arizona lost to UCLA 66-64 at McKale Center, completing the regular-season sweep by the Bruins over the Wildcats.
-The information gathered is through articles written by beat reporters Steve Rivera (Tucson Citizen) and Javier Morales (Arizona Daily Star), who now are working together for AllSportsTucson.com
+13, 1997, when Arizona lost to UCLA 66-64 at McKale Center.
+The information gathered is through articles written by beat reporters Steve Rivera (Tucson Citizen) and Javier Morales (Arizona Daily Star), who now are writing for AllSportsTucson.com.

 You can access previous stories in this series by clicking on this link.